 Road rage drivers are twice as likely to get into accidents as other drivers.
 They also receive more tickets for speeding and other infractions.

 If an aggressive driver causes a car accident, he or she can be held liable for damages.
-As with any car accident claim, you need to prove that the other driver was at fault for the crash to recover compensation.
+As with any personal injury claim, you need to prove that the other driver was at fault for the crash to seek compensation.

 Road rage driving typically involves a host of actions that qualify as negligent.
 Although the driver may not be trying to hit you, an accident may occur as a result of aggressive actions such as exceeding the speed limit, tailgating, veering in and out of traffic, etc. Depending on the circumstances, the road rage driver might face both civil liability for the accident as well as criminal charges.